 No matter what you love, you’ll find it—and more— surrounding our Charlotte apartments.
 With art, music, and culture in every neighborhood, from the First Ward to South End Charlotte and beyond, you’ll have your pick of places to visit.

 Charlotte has a heart for today’s families that shows in the sheer number of family-oriented activities on offer.
 From outdoor pastimes like hiking and swimming, to learning centers, museums, and more, you’ll find everything for a day filled of family fun near our Charlotte apartments.

 Charlotte opens the door to a world of fun opportunities for children young and old.
 From Uptown Charlotte to the South End and beyond, the city is brimming with options for the whole family.

 Here are just a few of the many things you and your family can expect in the Queen City.

-The SEALIFE Charlotte/Concord Aquarium is an entire day of fun for the whole family.
-Located in Concord, NC, it’s just 20 minutes from Quarterside and South End, Charlotte.
+The SEALife Charlotte/Concord Aquarium is an entire day of fun for the whole family.
+Located in Concord, NC, it’s only a short drive from any of our Charlotte apartments.

 This is an interactive aquarium, so expect to get your hands wet!
 Pet a starfish, crab, or sea urchin, watch the aquarists feed the sharks and rays.
 Or, take a behind-the-scenes tour to get a real fish-eye view of how sea creatures live and grow.